alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 ## Conclusion

-1. Separate the public and private information
+1. Separate the public and private information in two different versions
 2. Take advantage of developing in the open, while keeping your information private